Azure/diagnostics-eventflow/README.md

 `"basicAuthenticationUserPassword": "servicefabric:/DiagnosticPipelineParameters/ElasticSearchUserPassword"`

 The EventFlow configuration entry above means "take the ElasticSearchUserPassword setting from DiagnosticPipelineParameters section of the Service Fabric service configuration and use its value as the value for the EventFlow basicAuthenticationUserPassword setting".
 As with other Service Fabric settings, the values can also be overriden by Service Fabric application parameters.
 For more information on this see [Manage application parameters for multiple environments](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-manage-multiple-environment-app-configuration) topic in Service Fabric documentation.

+Version 1.1.2 added support for resolving paths to other configuration files that are part of the default service configuration package.
+The syntax is:

+`servicefabricfile:/<configuration-file-name>`

+At run time this value will be substituted with a full path to the configuration file with the given name.
+This is especially useful if an EventFlow pipeline element wraps an existing library that has its own configuration file format (as is the case with Application Insights, for example).

 ## Logical Expressions
 The logical expression allows you to filter events based on the event properties.
 For example, you can have an expression like "ProviderName == MyEventProvider && EventId == 3", where you specify the event property name on the left side and the value to compare on the right side.
 If the value on the right side contains special characters, you can enclose it in double quotes.